Inverted/tasbot_eyes/README.md

 3. Clone and compile this repo (requires cmake)
    :warning: **ATTENTION**: When compiling for real TASBot, make sure `bool realTASBot` ist set to `true` (it is by default)

+If you experience an error, that a shared library can't be loaded, try to execute `ldconfig` to update your library chache (and maybe reboot).

 ## How it works